xaanya/devops24/examinations/exam6/README.md

         dest: /etc/nginx/conf.d/https.conf
       register: result

-When the task is run, the result of the task is saved into the variable `result`.
-This result can be compared with the keyword `change`.
+When the task is run, the result of the task is saved into the variable `result`, which is a dictionary.
+This result can be compared in a conditional with the keyword `changed`, such as

+    when: result is changed

+or

+    when: result.changed is true

+or

+    when: result["changed"] is true

+or, more succinctly:

+    when: result.changed

+or even

+    when: result["changed"]

+You can check what the variable contains after each task with adding

+    - name: Print the value of result ansible.builtin.debug:
+        var: result

 With the use of the `when:` keyword, make a conditional that only restarts the web server if either of the tasks has had any change.